History and Modern Media

 Author(s): John Mraz

-In History and Modern Media, John Mraz largely focuses on Mexican photography and his innovative methodology that examines historical photographs by employing the concepts of genre and functions.
+In History and Modern Media, John Mraz largely focuses on Mexican photography and his innovative methodology that examines historical photographs by employing the concepts of genre and function.
 He developed this method in extensive work on photojournalism; it is tested here through examining two genres: Indianist imagery as an expression of imperial, neo-colonizing, and decolonizing photography, and progressive photography as embodied in worker and laborist imagery, as well as feminist and decolonizing visuality.

 The book interweaves an autobiographical narrative with concrete research.
 Mraz describes the resistance he encountered in US academia to this new way of showing and describing the past in films and photographs, as well as some illuminating experiences as a visiting professor at several US universities.
 More importantly, he reflects on what it has meant to move to Mexico and become a Mexican.
 Mexico is home to a thriving school of photohistorians perhaps unequaled in the world.
 Some were trained in art history, and a few continue to pursue that discipline.
 However, the great majority work from the discipline known as "photohistory" which focuses on vernacular photographs made outside of artistic intentions.